ludwig-ai/ludwig/mkdocs/docs/faq.md

 - image decoding (both image generation by deconvolution and pixel-wise classification for image segmentation).
 - time series decoding.
 - additional features types (point clouds, nested lists, multi-sentence documents, graphs, videos).
-- additional measures and losses.
+- additional metrics and losses.
 - additional data formatters and dataset-specific preprocessing scripts.

 We also want to address some of the current limitations: